terminalstatic/go-xsd-validate/README.md

 #### <a name="pkg-examples">Examples</a>
 An example on how to use the api.
 Always bear in mind to free the handlers, the go gc will not collect those.
+In some situations, e.g. programatically looping over xml documents you might have to explicitly free the handler without defer.
-On the other hand you prabably want to call xsdvalidate.Init() and xsdvalidate.Cleanup() only once after app start and before app end.
+You prabably want to call xsdvalidate.Init() and xsdvalidate.Cleanup() only once after app start and before app end.

 	import (